linkeddatacenter/sdaas-ce/README.md

 browse local reasoner at http://localhost:8080/sdaas type `exit` to leave the platform.

-This command is the same but does not expose the workbench and use a small  memory foorprint
+This command is the same as the previous but does not expose the workbench and uses a small memory foorprint

 	docker run --rm -ti -e SDAAS_SIZE=small linkeddatacenter/sdaas-ce

-To run sdaas platform and starting by hand the local rdfstore:
+To run sdaas platform withouth the local rdfstore

-	docker run --rm -ti -e SD_NOWARMUP=1 linkeddatacenter/sdaas-ce SD_START_LOCAL_REASONING_ENGINE
+	docker run --rm -ti -e SD_NOWARMUP=1 linkeddatacenter/sdaas-ce

+Use this command to start and stop by hand a local micro rdfstore:

+	SD_START_LOCAL_REASONING_ENGINE # you can specify the required memory footprint, default=micro SD_STOP_LOCAL_REASONING_ENGINE

 ## Start test environment

-*Note on windows user: to mount local volume from a git bash `export MSYS_NO_PATHCONV=1` [see this note](https://stackoverflow.com/questions/7250130/how-to-stop-mingw-and-msys-from-mangling-path-names-given-at-the-command-line#34386471)*
+** build local image:**

 	docker build -t sdaas  .
-	docker run --name sdmp --rm -ti -p 8080:8080 -v ${PWD}:/workspace --entrypoint bash sdaas

 **Smoke tests:**

+*Note on windows user: to mount local volume from a git bash `export MSYS_NO_PATHCONV=1` [see this note](https://stackoverflow.com/questions/7250130/how-to-stop-mingw-and-msys-from-mangling-path-names-given-at-the-command-line#34386471)*

-Test sdaas cli without the local reasoner:
+Manually start sdaas cli without the local reasoner

-	scripts/sdaas --no-warmup
+	docker run --name sdmp --rm -ti -p 8080:8080 -v ${PWD}:/workspace --entrypoint bash sdaas scripts/sdaas --no-warmup